Mati-l33t/blog/docs/blog/0084-why-tensor-fusion-en.md

 2. Virtualization can isolate failures, memory addresses, and control quotas, which is **prerequisite for secure multi-tenancy**
 3. Virtualization is the **foundation for elastic scaling**, enabling **reduced tail latency and increased throughput** during high concurrency.

-IaaS has been developing for years, and CPU virtualization is almost perfect, but GPU is still used in mounting and calling physical devices way, which is obviously unreasonable.
+IaaS has been developing for years, and CPU virtualization is almost perfect, but GPU is still used in mounting physical devices way, **which is obviously unreasonable**.

 Can GPU virtualization be achieved?
 Yes, there are several solutions in the industry, and what are the problems?

 ## 4 GPU Virtualization Approaches

-Currently, there are four solutions in the industry, and we'll discuss them **from low to high** in terms of abstraction:
+Currently, there are 4 solutions in the industry, and we'll discuss them **from low to high** in terms of abstraction:

 1. Hardware and driver layer built-in sharing mechanisms, **strictly speaking, not virtualization**
 2. Virtual devices implemented **para-virtualization**
-3. **Emulation virtualization** for co-located task scheduling
+3. **Fake virtualization** based-on co-located task scheduling
-4. **Power virtualization** based on API forwarding
+4. **GPU Computing Power virtualization** based on API forwarding

 ### Hardware and driver layer sharing mechanisms

-GPU hardware and driver layer, generally has built-in multi-user isolation and sharing mechanisms, and each GPU manufacturer has its own implementation.
+GPU hardware and driver layer has built-in multi-user isolation and sharing mechanisms, and each GPU manufacturer has its own implementation.

-For example, NVIDIA's built-in sharing mechanisms mainly include three types:
+For example, NVIDIA's built-in sharing mechanisms mainly include 3 types:

 1. [Multi-instance GPU](https://docs.nvidia.com/datacenter/tesla/mig-user-guide/) (MIG) ，**Multi-instance GPU**.
 Similar to cutting cake, dividing the GPU into several completely isolated parts, but only 7 sub-GPUs can be produced at most, and the memory isolation is GB-level，only supported by **Ampere architecture** after 2020.
 2. [Time-slicing](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/gpu-sharing.html#comparison-time-slicing-and-multi-instance-gpu) is the popular oversubscription way in Kubernetes.
 It lacks memory and fault isolation.
 NVIDIA just **presents a single GPU as multiple devices** to different Pods.
 There's no control over Pods launching multiple processes to compete for time slices.
 Think of it like a **buffet line with no portion control** - nothing stops one person from taking everything.
 3. [Multi-process Service](https://docs.nvidia.com/deploy/mps/index.html) (MPS) is a variant of Time-slicing that shares CUDA Context across multiple processes.
-This allows the MPS scheduler to insert tasks whenever resources are idle, rather than relying on **concurrent execution and CUDA context switching** like Time-slicing does.
+This allows the MPS scheduler to insert tasks whenever CUDA cores are idle, rather than relying on **concurrent execution and CUDA context switching** like Time-slicing does.
 Prior to 2017, NVIDIA provided MPS scheduling through a software-layer mps-server.
-With the introduction of Volta architecture GPUs, MPS expanded to support up to 48 simultaneous processes and added memory address space isolation, though it still lacks memory OOM protection and fault isolation.
+With the introduction of Volta architecture GPUs, MPS expanded to support up to 48 simultaneous processes and added memory address space isolation, though it still lacks OOM protection and fault isolation.
 In most cases, [MPS achieves higher efficiency than Time-slicing](https://github.com/pytorch/serve/blob/master/docs/nvidia_mps.md).
 Think of MPS like a **restaurant wait list system** - as soon as a table opens up, the next customer can be seated.

 To sum up, **MIG is space division multiplexing (Space division multiplexing), Time-slicing and MPS are time division multiplexing (Time division multiplexing)**, the detailed comparison can refer to [this document](https://github.com/rh-aiservices-bu/gpu-partitioning-guide).

 ![](https://filecdn.code2life.top/nvidia-mig.png)

-**MIG and Time-slicing/MPS combined can achieve a similar effect to GPU virtualization, but the granularity is too coarse to fundamentally improve GPU utilization, and none of them can achieve **memory over-selling**, if Time-slicing is used, it will also bring **reduced availability and increased latency** risks.
+Combing MIG and Time-slicing/MPS can achieve a similar effect to GPU virtualization, but the granularity is too coarse to fundamentally improve GPU utilization, and none of them can achieve **VRAM oversubscription**, if Time-slicing is used, it will also bring **reduced availability and increased latency** risks.

-In actual applications, although this solution cannot achieve **fine-grained resource control** over GPUs, it is simple and easy to implement, and can meet the most basic business needs when combined with Kubernetes cluster's pooled scheduling capabilities.
+In real cases, although this solution cannot achieve **fine-grained resource control** over GPUs, it is simple and easy to implement, and can meet the most basic business needs when combined with Kubernetes cluster's pooled scheduling capabilities.

 There is an open-source project [Nebuly NOS](https://nebuly-ai.github.io/nos/dynamic-gpu-partitioning/partitioning-modes-comparison) based on NVIDIA's MIG+MPS to **dynamically split GPU devices** in Kubernetes, which is more automated and has better scheduling effects than NVIDIA's native Kubernetes solution.